 Why is behavioral targeting important?

 Behavior-based ads provide marketers with several advantages.
-Firstly, they drive a high number of clicks.
-Since users are shown items they have been interested in before.
+Firstly, they drive a high number of clicks since users are shown items they have been interested in before.
 Secondly, this type of ad allows companies to convert site visitors into clients.
-It often takes a long time to walk a user down your sales funnel, so behavior targeting lets us come up with a relevant offer at the right place.
-Finally, this is an awesome opportunity to increase revenue.
+It often takes a long time to walk a user down your sales funnel, so behavior targeting enables you to develop a relevant offer at the right place.
+Finally, this is an excellent opportunity to increase revenue.

-While behavioral ads are based on users’ actions on your site, contextual ads are based on context.
-These are ads placed on a page relevant to their content.
+While behavioral ads are based on users’ actions on your site, contextual ads are based on context and are placed on a page relevant to their content.
 The most important thing is that a banner should look natural for a user where they see them.
-For example, placing an ad promoting a tour agency on a travel blog or advertising kitchen utensils on a cooking blog is okay.
+For example, placing an ad promoting a travel agency on a travel blog or advertising kitchen utensils on a cooking blog is a perfect choice.

 The choice of a site for an ad depends mainly on its topic and the keywords used.
 Every time a user clicks the ad, webmasters earn money.

-Now that you know the pros of behavioral targeting, let’s consider its types.
+Now that you know the difference between the two, let’s talk about behavioral targeting types.

 Types of Behavioral Targeting

-There are two types of behavioral targeting: onsite behavioral targeting and network behavioral targeting.
+There are two types of behavioral targeting, which are onsite behavioral targeting and network behavioral targeting.

 Onsite behavioral ads are placed on a particular website.
-They allow brands to find out the interests of their users and offer them the best solution.
+They allow brands to discover the interests of their users and offer them the best solutions.
 This type of ad helps personalize and enhance user experience on a site.
-Collecting information about user behavior, their activities and relevant attributes make it possible to offer a user the next step.
-These ads are frequently used on home pages or product categories where users are displayed products they’re likely to be interested in.
+Collecting information about user behavior, their activities, and relevant attributes makes it possible to offer a user to take the next step.
+These ads are frequently used on home pages or product categories, where users can see products that can be interesting for them.
 This way, marketers slightly move prospects deeper into their site.

-Network behavioral targeting needs collecting cookies and IP information but never any personal data like names, emails, numbers.
+Network behavioral targeting requires collecting cookies and IP information but never any personal data like names, emails, and numbers.
 Algorithms interpret data about users’ interests and purchase intentions.
 Then, they’re divided into segments and shown personalized ads.
-For example, if a user views anti-age personal care products, an advertiser may assume the user is a female 30+ years old.
+For example, if a user views anti-age personal care products, an advertiser may assume that it is a female 30+ years old.

+After users add a product to the shopping cart, they receive an email with a personal discount to buy it right now.
+This is an excellent opportunity to remind customers about the items they like and increase sales.
 Below you can see an example of such an email.
-After users add a product to the shopping cart, they receive an email with a personal discount to buy it right now.
-This is a great opportunity to remind customers about the items they li

 You can send retargeting emails automatically and for free with SendPulse.
-Follow these 3 steps.
+Follow these three steps.

-Congrats, now you know the benefits of behavioral targeting, its types and can increase sales right now with SendPulse Email Service.
+Congrats, now you know the benefits of behavioral targeting and its types and can increase sales right now with SendPulse Email Service.